mostafa-ehab22/Bankist-Website/README.md

 # Bankist Website

 A minimalist banking website showcasing advanced JavaScript concepts and modern web development techniques.
-This project demonstrates a range of functionality from lazy loading images to interactive UI components, all built with a focus on performance and user experience.
+This project demonstrates a range of functionality from lazy loading images to interactive UI components, all built with a focus on performance and user experience!

 ## Features